There are so many resources that can help you with your lucid dreaming practice, but the sheer volume can be quite overwhelming.

 Not only is it full of helpful information and guides, but it also offers fun retro-style illustrations.

 This easy-to-read book is great for beginners who are ready to explore the depths of their dream world.
 If you’re not a big reader, you might enjoy the simplicity and format of this book.

 2 Lucid Dreaming Communities You Can Take Part In

 Being able to share your experiences with other lucid dreamers is a great way to learn more about lucid dreaming.

-The Lucid Dreaming subreddit is a great resources for starting and joining in on conversations about lucid dreaming.
+The Lucid Dreaming subreddit is a great resource for starting and joining in on conversations about lucid dreaming.

-With over 150,000 subscribers, this very active community is a great place to find every answer imaginable about your lucid dreaming questions.
+With over 150,000 subscribers, this very active community is a great place to find every answer imaginable to your lucid dreaming questions.

 Many lucid dreaming experts use the channel to share their techniques and help beginners with their experiences.

 With over 20,000 subscribers, this active group allows members to help each other with their lucid dreaming experiences.

 The strict rules against advertising and spamming ensure that you’ll only see relevant and informative posts.
 This is a great group for anyone who wants to make more personal connections with other lucid dreamers.